A Selected Chronological Bibliography of Biology and Medicine

 Alice M. Lazzarini (US), Roger C. Duvoisin (US), Giuseppe Di Iorio (IT),

-alpha-synuclein gene identified in families with Parkinson's disease (1465).
+the alpha-synuclein gene identified in families with Parkinson's disease (1488).

 Thomas Bateman (GB) and Robert Willan (GB) described the nature of